Power of Attorney for Heath Care – General – Wisconsin

 The statute provides a non-mandatory form for a Power of Attorney for Finances and Property.
 By the terms of the form provided, and by the choices provided therein, this power of attorney can be general, limited, and/or durable.Among other things, the form allows the principal to select a guardian of the principal’s estate in the event that should become necessary.

-The power of attorney must be signed by the principal, witnessed by two persons, and acknowledged before a notarial officer.
+The power of attorney for healthcare must be signed by the principal, witnessed by two persons, and acknowledged before a notarial officer.
 Additionally, the the individual being named as the agent of the principal must also sign and, by doing so, acknowledges that he/she accepts the appointment and assumes the other responsibilities and liabilities of an agent.

 A copy of a basic power of attorney for finances and property has the same force and effect as the original.